Adele says she was ‘f***ing devastated’ and ‘embarrassed’ by divorce

 “I didn’t really know myself,” she said.
 “I thought I did.
 I don’t know if it was because of my Saturn return or if it was because I was well and truly sort of heading into my thirties, but I just didn’t like who I was.”

-The singer also admitted that she had wanted to feel settled and happy, but that she never really felt “truly present” in her relationship with Konecki, who she shares nine-year-old son Angelo with.
+The singer also admitted that she had wanted to feel settled and happy, but that she never really felt “truly present” in her relationship with Konecki, with whom she shares nine-year-old son Angelo.

 “It made me really sad,” she said of the realisation.